-- In the early Sandra Bullock film Love Potion No. 9 Bullock and her platonic male friend get access to a potion that, when sprayed into someone's mouth, alters their voice to make them much more attractive to the opposite sex.
+- In the early Sandra Bullock film Love Potion Number Nine Bullock and her platonic male friend get access to a potion that, when sprayed into someone's mouth, alters their voice to make them much more attractive to the opposite sex.
 Apparently the fact that it doesn't directly affect the target dodges the rape bullet in the minds of the filmmakers, since the guy uses it to have sex with an entire sorority (among other women).

 - In X2: X-Men United, Mystique attempts to do this to Wolverine by shifting to look like Jean.
 She's on top of him and they're shedding clothes before he realizes who she truly is.
-Plays on All Men Are Perverts when she proceeds to turn herself into Storm and Rogue (effectively his teenager sidekick/surrogate daughter), suggesting one of them might be what he "really wants", something that visibly disgusts him.
+Plays on All Men Are Perverts when she proceeds to turn herself into Storm and Rogue (who is effectively his teenager sidekick/surrogate daughter), suggesting one of them might be what he "really wants", something that visibly disgusts him.
 It's not quite so bad in the novelization, when Wolverine knows it's Mystique the entire time but chooses to play along for a while.